Install and configure a lab server with Arch Linux

 Install vagrant-libvirt plugin on Arch Linux

-I use Vagrant with the vagrant-libvirt plugin on my Arch Linux hosts quite extensively to quickly spin up development and lab environments.
-The plugin’s development is mature and generally feature-complete, but the latest release was published June 24, 2023.
-In the meantime, multiple commits were added to the main branch in the project repository.
+I extensively use Vagrant along with the vagrant-libvirt plugin on my Arch Linux hosts to quickly set up development and lab environments.
+The plugin is mature and generally feature-complete; however, the latest release was published on June 24, 2023.
+Since then, multiple commits have been made to the main branch of the project repository.
 I use the following process rather than the standard installation sourced from RubyGems .
 Prerequisites Verify these Arch packages are installed: ...

 January 25, 2025 · 2 min